umentor/umentor/README.md

 <h3 align="left">Guidelines and Resources</h3>

-This repository is where we will gather resources and guidelines for Umentor network.
+- This repository is where we will gather resources and guidelines for Umentor network.<br/>

-This repository hosts the sourcecode and the website [(in branch gh-pages)](https://github.com/umentor/umentor/tree/gh-pages) of the <a href="https://umentor.js.org">Umentor.JS.ORG.</a>
+- This repository hosts the sourcecode and the website [(in branch gh-pages)](https://github.com/umentor/umentor/tree/gh-pages) of the <a href="https://umentor.js.org">Umentor.JS.ORG.</a>

 <h3 align="left">Introduction</h3>